List of Fast & Furious characters: Leysa Mirtha

 Leysa Mirtha is an old acquaintance of Dominic Toretto.
 In the past, Leysa used to be a thief stealing car parts and gas tanks, until Dom helped her improve her financial condition.
 She is the sister of Cara, Han's former love interest during Dominic Toretto's crew stint in Dominican Republic.
-In the present, she is seen leading a small all-female group of mercenaries cum con artists.
+In the present, she is seen leading a small all-female group of mercenaries/ con artists.
 Being grateful to Dom for helping her in the past, she cooperates in his escape from a tricky situation while coming face-to-face with Jakob in Edinburgh.
 Leysa is portrayed by Cardi B.